Pandora (jewelry): History

+Products

+Pandora offers a variety of products, including bracelets, rings, earrings, charms.
+The types of metals Pandora offers is sterling silver, 14k rose gold-plated and 14k gold-plated.

+Bracelets: Pandora offers several different types of bracelets.
+All charm bracelets are customizable.
+Bangles are sold in sterling silver, 14k rose gold-plated, and 14k gold-plated versions.
+Pandora offers bracelets such as Pandora Moments, Reflexions, ME, and other different types of bracelets in a range of styles.

+Necklaces: Pandora's necklaces are manufactured in a number of styles including hand-finished sterling silver, 14k rose gold-plated, and 14k gold-plated.
+The sizes for necklaces range from 15 in to 35.4in.
+Pandora's chokers come in one size and are adjustable, and ME necklaces come in one size and are not adjustable.

+Rings: Pandora rings come in several styles, such as stackable, promise rings, and birthstone rings.
+They offer sterling silver, 14k rose gold-plated, 14k gold-plated, and lab-grown diamonds.
+Pandora uses European ring sizes ranging from 44 to 64.
+US sizes are from 3 to 10.5 in women's sizes.

+Earrings: Pandora's earrings are largely studs and hoops.
+Pandora's earrings are made from sterling silver, 14k gold-plated, and 14k rose gold-plated.

+Charms: Pandora's charms are one of the brand's most popular products.
+They are offered in many different styles, and regularly in collaboration with companies such as Disney.
+Pandora offers 14k gold-plated, 14k rose gold-plated, and sterling silver charms.
+Engraving is available at an additional cost on some charms.

 Distribution network

 Sales of the Pandora brand began in Europe and it first entered North America in 2003.
 The company opened concept stores around the world before its franchising model began in Australia in 2009.

 Pandora products are sold in more than 100 countries on six continents through approximately 6,700 points of sale, including approximately 2,400 concept stores.
-The company employs over 26,000 people, of whom 13,200 are located in Gemopolis, Thailand, the company's sole manufacturing site since 1989.
+The company employs over 26,000 people, of whom 13,200 are located in Thailand, the company's sole manufacturing site since 1989.

 Pandora launched an online sales platform in Europe in 2011, and began working to expand its e-commerce to the majority of its markets including Australia.

 Europe and the United States accounted for nearly 90% of group sales in 2014.
 The group announced a Chinese distribution deal in 2015, with plans to increase store numbers to "a couple of hundred" in China.
 In 2015, it bought out Oracle Investment's shares in its Chinese distribution service.